Tenza/configurations/ArchLinux Installation/README.md

 > packer -S multibootusb

+##### Wireshark

+> sudo pacman -S wireshark-qt

+Running Wireshark as root is insecure.

+`/usr/bin/dumpcap` is the only process that has privileges to capture packets.
+`/usr/bin/dumpcap` can only be run by root and members of the `wireshark` group.

+Add yourself to the `wireshark` group:

+> gpasswd -a filipe wireshark

+To make your session aware of this new group without having to log in:

+> newgrp wireshark && groups

 ### KDE Look & feel

 Move "Tool Box" on the desktop to the right top corner.